mathause/cmip_warming_levels/README.md

 ## History

+### 19.01.2021

+* CMIP5: removed CESM1-CAM5-1-FV2 (r1i1p1, RCP4.5 and RCP8.5) because of a missing month in the data.
+Found two more models with changes du to the weighting with "areacella" - CCSM4 (r1i1p1, RCP85) and CSIRO-Mk3-6-0 (r4i1p1, RCP45).
+They were previously missed because the grid of the weights and the data does not exactly align.

+* CMIP6: added EC-Earth3-CC (r1i1p1f1, several SSPs)

 ### 13.01.2021

 * Recomputed all models & used areacella as area-weights (instead of the cosine of the latitude).
 This lead to differences for some models between the old numbers and the new ones.
 See the tables below: